javidmedina/javidmedina/README.md

 My name is javid, and I.T is something I've been interested in for a very long time.
 I hope to go to MIT one day.
 I have made a few projects; I'm currently working on an operating system called LucidOS.

-I'll type more here soon
+I'll type more here soon haha
 <!--\Here are some ideas to get you started:

 - 🔭 I’m currently working on ...